DAWA judge profile: Mabel Lai - Decanter

 Mabel Lai

 Mabel Lai is the first Certified Wine Educator from the Society of Wine Educators in greater China.
-Mabel also holds the WSET Diploma in Wines and Spirits and is a WSET Certified Educator.
-Other qualifications include; Certified Specialist of Wine, Certified Specialist of Spirits and Wine Fundamentals Certificate Level 2 issued by International Sommelier Guild.
+Mabel also holds the WSET Diploma and is a Certified Educator.
+Her other qualifications include Certified Specialist of Wine, Certified Specialist of Spirits and Wine Fundamentals Certificate Level 2 issued by International Sommelier Guild

-She is one of the Founders of Hong Kong Wine Academy and a wine journalist with her own column in different media such as Winenow Magazine, Cru Magazine and MingPao newspaper.
-She is now pursuing her goal as Master of Wine.
+She is not only one of the Founders of Hong Kong Wine Academy but also an international wine judge in the International Wine Challenge (IWC).
+Mabel is a wine journalist with her own column in different media such as Winenow Magazine, Cru Magazine and MingPao newspaper.
+She is now pursuing her goal as Masters of Wine.